 - Example: Let’s say your retail medication costs $500 and your plan pays 95% or $475.
 You pay the remaining 5% or $25.

 The coverage gap has changed considerably, closing smaller and smaller.
 In 2016, beneficiaries paid 58% of costs for generic drugs and 45% for brand-name.
 There was a slight decrease in 2018 when beneficiaries had to pay 44% for generic drugs and 35% for brand-name medications.
-In 2020, enrollees only have to pay 25% for both generic and brand-name drugs.
+Now, enrollees only have to pay 25% for both generic and brand-name drugs.